-It is possible to squeeze a few more some minutes into your precious battery life.
-These include going to the settings and looking for Energy Saver panel in Systems Preferences.
+One of the quickest ways to do this is by going to the settings and looking for the Energy Saver panel in Systems Preferences.
 It can be used to dim and turn off the display.
 But to make your battery saving more effective, we have come up with other tips to help you improve battery life.

 How to Check your MacBook Battery

 Before we dig deeper into the different ways of improving battery life, it would be wise to first know how to check the charge level.
 It will give you a baseline of how your current laptop usage affects battery life.
-Checking gives you and idea of your battery’s performance.
-Once you have done this, it will be easier to make and assessment of how much you need to improve.
+Checking gives you an idea of your battery’s performance.
+Once you have done this, it will be easier to assess how much you need to improve.

-Once familiar with checking the for Battery Percentage, it’s now time check the condition of your battery.
+Once familiar with checking the Battery Percentage, it’s now time to check your battery’s condition.
 This is simple.
-Just hold the Option key then click the battery icon you see on the menu bar.
-There are four conditions that may show:
+Just hold the Option key, then click the battery icon you see on the menu bar.
+Four conditions may show:

 - Normal – The battery is working normally.